GigiArteni/apiato-repository/docs/apiato13.md

 ## 5. Troubleshooting Apiato Integration

-- If HashIds or sanitization do not work, check that you are running Apiato v.13 and that all config files are published.
+- If HashIds do not work, check that you are running Apiato v.13 and that all config files are published.
 - For advanced configuration, see [Configuration Reference](reference/configuration.md).

 ---